halo-dot/halo_docs/app-to-app/tt3-android-intents.md

-## Transactions/Payments Acceptance using Android Intents
+## TT3/DebiCheck using Android Intents

 Integration with Halo.Go application for transactions using Android Intent Mechanism.